DiamondLightSource/mx-bluesky/docs/developer/grid-detect-xrc-code-map/grid_detect_xrc.md

 4. Read the snapshot paths (which will be gathered for ispyb in the background, see [here](#external-interactions))
 5. Repeat 2-4 for omega 90
 6. Return the grid positions

+### Flyscan Xray Centre (no move)
+[This plan](https://github.com/DiamondLightSource/mx-bluesky/blob/main/src/mx_bluesky/hyperion/experiment_plans/flyscan_xray_centre_plan.py) does the following, in roughly this order:
+1. Move to desired transmission (and turn off xbpm feedback)
+2. Move to omega 0
+3. Read hardware values for ispyb (a grid scan entry will be added in the background, see [here](#external-interactions))
+4. Setup zebra and motion devices for a grid scan to be done in the motion controller
+5. Wait for the Eiger to finish arming or arm the Eiger if it hasn't already been done
+6. Run the motion control gridscan
+7. Wait for grid scan to end
+8. Retrieve the xray centring results from `Zocalo` (which will be gathered in the background see [here](#external-interactions))